-Contents: If present, the subject:givenName field and subject:surname field SHALL contain a Natural Person Subject's name as verified under Section
+Contents: If present, the subject:givenName field and subject:surname field SHALL contain a Natural Person Subject's name as verified under Section 3.2.4.

-3.2.4.
 Subjects with a single legal name SHALL provide the name in the subject:surname attribute.
 The subject:givenName and/or subject:surname SHALL NOT be present if the subject:pseudonym is present.

-- f.
-Certificate Field: subject:pseudonym (2.5.4.65) Contents: The subject:pseudonym SHALL NOT be present if the subject:givenName and/or subject:surname are present.
-If present, the subject:pseudonym field SHALL be verified according to Section 3.1.3. - g.
-Certificate Field: subject:serialNumber (2.5.4.5) Contents: If present, the subject:serialNumber MAY be used to contain an identifier assigned by the CA or RA to identify and/or to disambiguate the Subscriber.
+f.
+Certificate Field: subject:pseudonym (2.5.4.65)

+Contents: The subject:pseudonym SHALL NOT be present if the subject:givenName and/or subject:surname are present.
+If present, the subject:pseudonym field SHALL be verified according to Section 3.1.3.

+g.
+Certificate Field: subject:serialNumber (2.5.4.5)

+Contents: If present, the subject:serialNumber MAY be used to contain an identifier assigned by the CA or RA to identify and/or to disambiguate the Subscriber.

-In addition, the subject: serialNumber MAY be used in the Sponsor-validated and Individual-validated profiles to contain a Natural Person Identifier as described in ETSI EN 319 412-1 Section 5.1.3.
+In addition, the subject:serialNumber MAY be used in the Sponsor-validated and Individual-validated profiles to contain a Natural Person Identifier as described in ETSI EN 319 412-1 Section 5.1.3.
 Registration Schemes listed in Appendix A are recognized as valid under these Requirements.
 The CA SHALL confirm that the Individual represented by the Natural Person Identifier is the same as the Certificate Subject in accordance with Section 3.2.4.

 - h.
-Certificate Field: subject:emailAddress (1.2.840.113549.1.9.1) Contents: If present, the subject:emailAddress SHALL contain a single Rfc822Name or an otherName of type id-on-SmtpUTF8Mailbox as verified under Section 3.2.2 - i.
-Certificate Field: subject:title (2.5.4.12) Contents: If present, the subject:title field SHALL contain only a corporate role/title or a regulated professional designation verified according to Section 3.2.4. - j.
+Certificate Field: subject:emailAddress (1.2.840.113549.1.9.1) Contents: If present, the subject:emailAddress SHALL contain a single Mailbox Address as verified under Section 3.2.2. - i.
+Certificate Field: subject:title (2.5.4.12) Contents: If present, the subject:title field SHALL contain only a organizational role/title or a regulated professional designation verified according to Section 3.2.4. - j.
 Certificate Field: Number and street: subject:streetAddress (OID: 2.5.4.9) Contents: If present, the subject:streetAddress field SHALL contain the Subject's street address information as verified under Section 3.2.3 or Section 3.2.4. - k.
-Certificate Field: subject:localityName (OID: 2.5.4.7) Required if the subject:organizationName, or the subject:givenName and/or subject:surname fields, are present and the subject:stateOrProvinceName field is absent.
-Optional if the subject:stateOrProvinceName field is present.
-Contents: If present, the subject:localityName field SHALL contain the Subject's locality information as verified under Section 3.2.3 or Section 3.2.4.
-If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2 (g), the localityName field MAY contain the Subject's locality and/or state or province information. - Certificate Field: subject:stateOrProvinceName (OID: 2.5.4.8) Required if the subject:organizationName, or the subject:givenName and/or subject:surname fields, are present and the subject:localityName field is absent.
-Optional if the subject:localityName field is present.

-Contents: If present, the subject:stateOrProvinceName field SHALL contain the Subject's state or province information as verified under Section 3.2.3 or Section 3.2.4.
-If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2 (g), the subject:stateOrProvinceName field MAY contain the full name of the Subject's country information.
+Certificate Field: subject:localityName (OID: 2.5.4.7) Contents: If present, the subject:localityName field SHALL contain the Subject's locality information as verified under Section 3.2.3 or Section 3.2.4.
+If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2 (n), the localityName field MAY contain the Subject's locality and/or state or province information. - 1.
+Certificate Field: subject:stateOrProvinceName (OID: 2.5.4.8) Contents: If present, the subject:stateOrProvinceName field SHALL contain the Subject's state or province information as verified under Section 3.2.3 or Section 3.2.4.
+If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2 (n), the subject:stateOrProvinceName field MAY contain the full name of the Subject's country information. - m.

-- m.
 Certificate Field: subject:postalCode (OID: 2.5.4.17) Contents: If present, the subject:postalCode field SHALL contain the Subject's zip or postal information as verified under Section 3.2.3 or Section 3.2.4 - n.
 Certificate Field: subject:countryName (OID: 2.5.4.6) Contents: If present, the subject:countryName SHALL contain the two-letter ISO 3166-1 country code associated with the location of the Subject verified under Section 3.2.3 or Section 3.2.4.
 If a Country is not represented by an official ISO 3166-1 country code, the CA MAY specify the ISO 3166-1 user-assigned code of XX indicating that an official ISO 3166-1 alpha-2 code has not been assigned.